Hi there! Some bits about me, my interests, and activities:

 In 2013, I decided to improve (or rather: set up) my Latin and Ancient Greek skills.
 I didn't get very far.
 I started with compiling declension tables, pronunciation rules and the like.
 But that quickly got confusing, most of all for Ancient Greek with its many dialects and stages of development.
 I then had a questionable idea on how to make these complexities more accessible to me: unravelling them from scratch by studying both languages' common ancestry – down to the Proto-Indo-European language.
 I got Sihler's Comparative Grammar of Greek and Latin and tried to put it into a form I could understand.
 But the subject matter was overwhelming.
 I therefore now work myself through an introduction to it first: Fortson's Indo-European Language and Culture.
 I hope to later systematize my learnings from that into a useful Indo-European studies wiki or the like.
 As a first step, I generate tables on the history of Indo-European declensions.

 Please note: Only for visits with an appointment, and sending me mail.
 I do not answer to door bell ringing when I do not expect visitors.

 10249 Berlin, Germany

-Please note: I prefer communication by e-mail or jabber.
+Please note: I prefer communication by e-mail.
 I only answer the phone directly on calls that I expect.
 Other calls are put through to my mailbox.
 I listen to my mailbox regularly, but I rarely answer calls to it right away.

 +49 30 31987477